nekoritsme/SimpleCutCalculator/README.md

 # Use SimpleCutCalculator:
-  - If you can't find fitness app that mathes you
+  - If you can't find a fitness app that matches you
   - If you think it must be simple, sometimes too simple
-  - If you love controle everything within your program
+  - If you love to control everything within your program
   - If you have dart installed

-# What`s the idea?
+# What's the idea?
-It's for people, whois doing their cuts (in fitness way).
-Store what you it, calculate when you eat.
+It's for people who are doing their cuts (in a fitness way).
+Store what you eat, calculate when you eat.
 It's simple.

+# Features
+- Calculate product: index, grams
+- Add a new product: name, calories per 100g, protein per 100g
+- Delete selected by index
+- Clear the entire database

-(It's doesnt calculate carbohydrates and fats - I personaly think it's doesn't matter, when you have a proper diet)
+(It doesn't calculate carbohydrates and fats - I personally think it doesn't matter when you have a proper diet)

 # Usage